Here are the answers to some of the questions you may have.

 We have a very active student body with over 75% participating in co-curricular activities, such as ASB, dance and athletics.

-St. Bernard High school students no longer have to choose between leadership and athletics; our unique daily schedule allows for our Vikings to be a part of the numerous clubs and organizations on campus while also participating in after school arts and athletic programs.
+St. Bernard High school students no longer have to choose between leadership and athletics; our blocked schedule allows for our Vikings to be a part of the numerous clubs and organizations on campus while also participating in after school arts and athletic programs.

 How many students go to college?

-- 96% of graduates attend a College or University
+- 96% of graduates attend a Four-year College or University

 - Howard University